Emergency Dentistry Tucson, AZ

 Knowing When to Get Emergency Dental Care

 Some dental issues don’t need immediate attention.
 These include minor toothaches, small chips in the teeth, and slight sensitivity.
-Schedule an appointment with Dr. Mohr at your earliest convenience to address these issues.
+Schedule an appointment with Dr. Mohr at your earliest convenience, and we’ll schedule you to address these issues.

 Visit Mohr Smiles Today

-When a dental emergency happens, call your local emergency dentist.
-In Tucson, AZ, Dr. Jennifer Mohr offers emergency dental services to residents of Marana, Oro Valley, Sahuarita, Green Valley, and Vail.
-Dr. Jennifer Mohr and our clinic is well-prepared to provide prompt and professional emergency services.
+When a dental emergency happens, call our local emergency dentist at 520-660-5666.
+Dr. Jennifer Mohr offers emergency dental services in Tucson to residents of Marana, Oro Valley, Sahuarita, Green Valley, Vail, and surrounding communities.
+Dr. Jennifer Mohr and our clinic is well-prepared to provide effective and professional emergency services.